 Each time an order is placed on your online store, the 3PL’s order management system will automatically choose the fulfilment centre closest to the end customer to draw inventory and ship the order.
 Additionally, if you run out of inventory at one fulfilment centre, you’ll have backup at another.

 For instance, ShipBob makes it easy to optimise inventory distribution.
-By aggregating historical order data, you get an analysis of which fulfilment centres you should stock to best leverage ShipBob’s network of fulfilment centres for the most cost-effective and fast deliveries (see example below).
+By aggregating historical order data, you get an analysis of which fulfilment centers you should stock to best leverage ShipBob’s network of fulfilment centers for the most cost-effective and fast deliveries (see example below).

 Discover trends to drive growth

 As we mentioned above, having accurate insights about your customers’ purchasing trends can help you figure out the optimal inventory levels for your products.

 For example, understanding which products aren’t selling but instead incurring storage costs — as well as those that are selling more quickly than you can keep them in stock — can empower you to make better supply chain decisions.

 Some 3PLs provide built-in reports that let you view a trend analysis of your products and give you more control of your inventory and the key metrics that drive business growth.
 These include peak fulfilment times, revenue of orders shipped by day, sales by channel, and sales and quantity of orders by USPS shipping zone.